microsoft/onnxruntime/docs/execution-providers/ROCm-ExecutionProvider.md

 redirect_from: /docs/reference/execution-providers/ROCm-ExecutionProvider
 ---

-# MIGraphX Execution Provider
+# ROCm Execution Provider
 {: .no_toc }

-The [MIGraphX](https://github.com/ROCmSoftwarePlatform/AMDMIGraphX/) execution provider uses AMD's Deep Learning graph optimization engine to accelerate ONNX model on AMD GPUs.
+The [ROCm](https://docs.amd.com/bundle/ROCm-Installation-Guide-v5.2.3/page/How_to_Install_ROCm.html#_How_to_Install) execution provider uses AMD's Deep Learning graph optimization engine to accelerate ONNX model on AMD GPUs.

 ## Contents
 {: .no_toc }